Kumaon chieftaincy: Maharaja

 This Palace Fortress was built during the reign of King Rudra Chand (1568–1597) in the capital of Kumaon, Almora.
 It was named 'Malla Mahal' or upper palace.
 Talla Mahal' or lower palace is now a district hospital.

 The Seal of the Maharaja was necessary to issue any order on paper or copper plates.
 But the Maharaja could only authorise the orders if the Diwan found it just and fair.
 The Maharaja couldn't give out official orders by himself.
 Officers and managers were appointed by the monarch in his Durbar by the recommendation of the Diwan.
 The posts of deputy-diwan and the other ministers were handed out to the most influential and able people.
 These posts were not usually hereditary but sometimes were occupied by one family or clan for a long time.

 Malla Mahal can be seen in this painting by Hyder Young Hearsay, 1815.

 Since the rulers were mostly religious, rajgurus and purohits were appointed to give the Maharaja spiritual and administrative advice.
 These posts were usually occupied by a single family.
 They conducted all religious ceremonies related to the Maharaja, the Diwan or the factions.

 Royal seal

 The copper-plates of Chand kings were called katardar (कटारदार) as the kings instead of putting their signatures made the mark of their dagger on them.
 Their names used to be engraved in the beginning of the copper-plate or the paper document.

 Central government

 Diwan

-The leader who commanded majority within the Mahar faction and Fartyal faction was appointed the diwan (prime minister, दीवान; دیوان).
+The leader who commanded majority within the Mahara(Mahra) faction and Fartyal faction was appointed the diwan (prime minister, दीवान; دیوان).